min2ha/ukwa-site/content/target/35753/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Helen Mary Jones (@HelenMaryCymru) on Twitter (Plaid Cymru candidate for Llanelli and Mid and West Wales)

 Helen Mary Jones is the Plaid Cymru candidate for Llanelli at the 2016 National Assembly for Wales Elections.